German critic and philosopher Walter Benjamin, who purchased the Angelus Novus (new Angel) print in 1921, interprets it this way:

 It’s ironic that Benjamin had that characteristic in spades, according to Hannah Arendt’s brief eulogy in Men in Dark Times, essays on Karl Jaspers, Rosa Luxemburg, Pope John XXIII, Isak Dinesen, Bertolt Brecht, Randall Jarrell, and others whose lives and work. illuminated the early part of the century.

-In this case Grant appropriates what Klee and Benjamin and Klee did, but rather rips it out of context, which gives me unease.
+In this case Grant appropriates what Klee and Benjamin did, then rips it out of context, which gives me unease.

 Fifth, I’m told that Jewish thought sees the past in time as existing only in the present, and as such, yes, it can be changed.
 We need to own it and recognise it as a gift.